OracleMichael/blogposts/ChangeDelimiter/README.md

 ### Step 1.3: Write File

 In this step, you will add the FTP connection to the integration canvas and configure it to write a file to FTP. ***This step need not send the file to FTP.
-It is possible to write it locally to OIC's temporary storage using the Stage File action.
-I am using FTP so that I can view the file contents in the FTP server when the file has been transformed.***
+It is possible to write it locally to OIC's temporary storage using the Stage File action, then access the file later in this integration for further processing.
+I am using FTP so that I can view the file contents in the FTP server after the file has been transformed.***

 On the canvas, click the plus sign on the arrow between the stop icon and the FTP element before it.
 ![](images/1.3.1.png)